rizaldiariif/nobi-test-backend/README.md

 5. Set the values of `DB_DATABASE` to `nobi-test`, `DB_USERNAME` to your database username, and `DB_PASSWORD` to your database password.
 6. Run command `php artisan serve` to start the server.

+## Importing the Postman Collection

+1. Open your Postman Application.
+2. Choose import and select the file in directory of `/postman_dump/Nobi Test.postman_collection.json`.

 # Extra Feature Added

 ## Authentication system.